ItsZeusBro/Hydra/README.md

 ## Hydra's Native Constraints use Boolean Invariants, Regex for Complex String Invariants, and Query Selectors for piping Invariants
 ### Basic Example:
-// "=" operator is used to assign a Hydra scheme to a Hydra object that is exposed to supported languages
     SomeFunction = {
         output: "some/file/somewhere.js"
         someFunction:{